vanducng/datafold-docs/docs/os_diff/how_to_use/how_to_use_with_toml.md

 title: TOML configuration file
 ---

-Data-diff lets you load the configuration for a run from [a TOML configuration file](https://toml.io/en/).
+Open Source Data Diff lets you load the configuration for a run from [a TOML configuration file](https://toml.io/en/).

 **Why use a TOML configuration file?**